codeniner/nmon-pro-agent/README.md

 ## Build

 > This steps assumes you already have node and npm installed on your system.
 For more information on how to install node and npm please see [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
-> The minimum node version is 22
+> The minimum supported node version is 22

 To build the agent follow this steps: